Practice Feedback

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have his or her permission to do so.
 A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.

-COMPLAINING TO NHS ENGLAND
+COMPLAINING TO NHS SUSSEX

-If you have a problem we hope that you will use the above complaints procedure.
+If you have a problem we hope that you will use the above procedure.
 We believe that this will give us the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
 This does not, however, affect your right to approach NHS England.

-By telephone: 0300 140 9854 (excluding weekends and bank holidays)
+• Phone: 0300 140 9854 (excluding weekends and bank holidays)

-NHS Sussex, Sackville House, Brooks Close, Lewes BN7 2FZ
+• Post: NHS Sussex, Sackville House, Brooks Close, Lewes BN7 2FZ

 If you are dissatisfied with the outcome you can contact: